ivan-zdravkov/DocuTest/README.md

 - ✓ Service calls should accept/return JSON obects;

 ## Optional Features
-- ToDo: Suggest or implement a model for restricting document access based on the user, e.g. accountants can Insert/Update/Delete invoices, while others can only read them;
+- ✓ Suggest or implement a model for restricting document access based on the user, e.g. accountants can Insert/Update/Delete invoices, while others can only read them;
-- ToDo: Use something simple to demonstrate the idea, e.g. hard code the list of users;
+- ✓ Use something simple to demonstrate the idea, e.g. hard code the list of users;

 # Tables
 ## User